Find out when you can apply for Belgian citizenship, and the conditions and processes for applying.

 - freedom of association and union membership.

-Citizenship gives you all the above but you can also leave Belgium for periods of time without losing your status, while with permanent residence, if you leave for longer than one/two years, you lose your status.
+Citizenship gives you all the above but you can also leave Belgium for periods of time without losing your status.
+With permanent residence, if you leave for longer than one/two years, you lose your status.
 Plus, Belgian citizenship can help you get the sense of belonging to a nation and a community.

-Both citizens and permanent residents have the right to vote in different types of elections, as well as those who swear allegiance to the Belgian constitution.
+Both citizens and permanent residents have the right to vote in different types of elections.

-In recent years, however, the citizenship requirements have become stricter with increasing integration and language conditions, therefore fewer people are actually managing to become Belgian citizens.
+In recent years, however, the citizenship requirements have become stricter with increasing integration and language conditions.
+As a result, fewer people are actually managing to become Belgian citizens.

 Which types of Belgian permanent residency exist?